megacamelus/camel-upstream-info/camel-documentation/camel-kubernetes-persistent-volumes-claims.md

         toF("kubernetes-persistent-volumes-claims:///?kubernetesClient=#kubernetesClient&operation=listPersistentVolumesClaims").
         to("mock:result");

-This operation returns a List of pvc from your cluster
+This operation returns a list of PVC from your cluster

--   listPersistentVolumesClaimsByLabels: this operation lists the pvc by labels on a kubernetes cluster
+-   `listPersistentVolumesClaimsByLabels`: this operation lists the PVCs by labels on a kubernetes cluster

 <!-- -->